cherylberger/Credit_Risk_Analysis/README.md

 #### Balanced Random Forest Classifier
 ![image](https://user-images.githubusercontent.com/94234511/160216351-a9a8fde6-2b74-4029-8dc4-ebef800fb4b6.png)
  * The balanced accuracy score was 78.8%, improved over the over and under-sampling methods.
  * The precision for the high credit risk prediction was slighlty better at 4% while still indicative of a high number of false postivies.
-The precision was again
-100% for the low credit risk predictions
+The precision was again 100% for the low credit risk predictions
- * The recall (sensitivity) scores were 76% for the high risk and 91% for the low risk predictions suggesting some improvement in ability to model the data but still
+ * The recall (sensitivity) scores were 76% for the high risk and 91% for the low risk predictions suggesting some improvement in ability to model but still prone to false positives.
 ![image](https://user-images.githubusercontent.com/94234511/160218234-85ad49da-aeb3-4b39-bdb2-59c33df6af00.png)

 Next, print the feature importance sorted in descending order (from most to least important feature), along with the feature score.